 How to Recycle Brita Filters?
 (Step-by-Step Process)

-Now that you know that you can recycle your Brita filters, there are several ways you can go about recycling it.
-You can either send it to TerraCycle or a local recycling plant.
+Now that you know that you can recycle your Brita filters, there are several ways you can go about recycling them.
+You can either send them to TerraCycle or a local recycling plant.
 Either way, we’ll show you how to go about recycling in simple ways.

 The first step is to prepare your Brita filter for recycling.
 This preparation involves taking some steps to make sure the filter is easy to recycle.
 The following are the processes you should take in preparing your filter for recycling.